Parallel self-testing of EPR pairs under computational assumptions

-Then, the prover measures the (image) $y$ register of $\ket{\psi_i}$ and sends the outcome to the verifier.
-By the (disjoint) trapdoor injective pair property of ENTCFs, after the $y$ measurement, the state $\ket{\psi_i}$ collapses to $\ket{\phi_i}\ket{y_i}$, where
+Then, the device measures the (image) $y$ register of $\ket{\psi_i}$ and sends the outcome to the verifier.
+By the (disjoint) injective pair property of ENTCFs (\cref{property:injective_pair}), after the $y$ measurement, the state $\ket{\psi_i}$ collapses to $\ket{\phi_i}\ket{y_i}$, where

 In the following, we use the shorthand $\hatb_i\coloneqq \hatb(k_i,y_i) \in \{0,1\}$ and, for $a\in \{0,1\}$, $\hatx_{a,i}\coloneqq\hatx(a, k_i, y_i)\in \calX$.